smartcontractkit/mcms/docs/key-concepts/proposal-timelock.md

 - **signatures**: A list of signatures from signers who approve the proposal.

 - **chain_metadata**: Chain-specific configuration for the proposal:
-  - **CHAIN_IDENTIFIER**: The blockchain identifier, a `uin64` value matching the chain based on the [Chain Selectors Repo Structure](https://github.com/smartcontractkit/chain-selectors)
+  - **CHAIN_SELECTOR**: The blockchain chain selector ID, a `uin64` value matching the chain based on the [Chain Selectors Repo Structure](https://github.com/smartcontractkit/chain-selectors)
   - **startingOpCount**: A value used for parallel signing to manage nonces across multiple chains.
   - **mcmAddress**: The address of the MCM contract on the respective chain.
   - **timelockAddress**: The address of the timelock contract on the respective chain.